UWC Procedures

 5.10 Appeals

-Either party may appeal a decision by the UWC regarding dismissal of a complaint or the hearing panel’s decision regarding responsibility by sending a written appeal to the Secretary.
+Either party may appeal the hearing panel’s decision regarding responsibility by sending a written appeal to the Director.
 The only grounds for appeal are:

-• the discovery of new evidence that was not reasonably available at the time the decision regarding responsibility or dismissal was made and that could affect the outcome of the matter; or
+· the discovery of new evidence that was not reasonably available at the time the decision regarding responsibility or dismissal was made and that could reasonably affect the outcome of the matter; or

-• a Title IX Coordinator, the Chair, the Secretary, the investigator, the hearing officer, or another hearing panel member had a conflict of interest or bias for or against complainants or respondents, generally, or the individual complainant or respondent, specifically, that affected the outcome of the matter.
+· a Title IX Coordinator, the Chair, the Director, the investigator, the hearing officer, or another hearing panel member had a conflict of interest or bias for or against complainants or respondents, generally, or the individual complainant or respondent, specifically, that affected the outcome of the matter.

-The Secretary will provide a copy of the appeal to the other party, who may send a written response to the Secretary.
+The Director will provide a copy of the appeal to the other party, who may send a written response to the Director.

-The Secretary will send the appeal, any response to the appeal, and relevant investigation and hearing documents to the appellate decision maker, who will issue a written decision.
-If the appeal of a dismissal is granted, the matter will be returned to the Secretary for further proceedings.
-If the appeal of a decision on responsibility is granted, the matter will be returned to the hearing panel for reconsideration.[30]
-In the appeal decision, the appellate decision maker may give the hearing panel instructions regarding the nature and extent of the reconsideration.
+The Director will send the appeal, any response to the appeal, and relevant investigation and hearing documents to the appellate officer, who will issue a written decision with rationale.
+If the appeal of a panel decision is denied, the matter will be returned to the Director to provide an update to the parties and close the matter.
+If the appeal is granted, the matter will be returned to the Director to appoint a replacement of a UWC participant or investigator to reconsider the matter, will re-open the investigation for consideration of new evidence as part of the investigation and proceed through the hearing process as set forth above, and/or give the hearing panel instructions regarding the nature and extent of reconsideration of their decision due to a procedural irregularity.
 The hearing panel will promptly reconsider the matter and the hearing officer will issue a new decision report.
-The appellate decision maker will review the new decision for conformity with the appeal decision and will either approve the new decision or revise it.
-The Secretary will send the approved or revised decision report simultaneously to both parties, and no further appeals are allowed.
+The Director will send the updated decision report simultaneously to both parties, and no further appeals are allowed.

 5.11 Time Periods